 We are committed to good corporate governance.
 We believe the foundation of our corporate governance is: (i) the independence of our directors; (ii) the separation of the roles of CEO and Chair of the Board; (iii) the election of a Lead Independent Director; and (iv) our commitment to both responsible corporate citizenship and the interests of our stockholders.
 In accordance with the requirements of the NYSE and the Sarbanes-Oxley Act of 2002, our Board has adopted Corporate Governance Guidelines as well as charters for each of the standing Board Committees.
 These guidelines and charters, as well as our Company Policy for Business Conduct and Policy for Business Conduct - Directors (together, the "Business Conduct Policies") and a Code of Ethics, which is applicable to our President and CEO and our other senior financial officers, are available for review on our website at www.federalsignal.com.
 We intend to post on our website any amendments to, or waivers from, the Code of Ethics within four business days of such amendment or waiver.
+Pursuant to the Business Conduct Policies, our standing Board committees perform annual self-evaluations of their performance and the Governance and Sustainability Committee annually reviews the Board, its structure, members and Committees.

 The non-employee directors of the Board meet in executive session without management, as appropriate.
 The Lead Independent Director chairs meetings of the independent directors in executive sessions.
-Directors may be contacted as a group, by Committee or individually, and the Chairman, Lead Independent Director or the non-employee directors as a group may be contacted on an anonymous and/or confidential basis by addressing a letter to Federal Signal Corporation, 1415 West 22nd Street, Suite 1100, Oak Brook, IL 60523, Attn: Corporate Secretary.
+Directors may be contacted as a group, by Committee or individually, and the Chairman, Lead Independent Director or the non-employee directors as a group may be contacted on an anonymous and/or confidential basis by addressing a letter to Federal Signal Corporation, 1333 Butterfield Road, Suite 500, Downers Grove, IL 60515, Attn: Corporate Secretary.
 These letters will be forwarded to the Chair, Lead Independent Director or the non-employee directors as designated in the letter.
 We encourage our directors to attend our Annual Meetings of Stockholders.
-With the exception of Ms. Helmkamp, who was appointed as a director on November 20, 2023, all directors who served in 2023 attended our 2023 Annual Meeting of Stockholders.
+All directors who served in 2024 attended our 2024 Annual Meeting of Stockholders.